nijgururajofficial/ThreadsInsight/README.md

 # Reddit Wrapper Web Application (ThreadsInsight)

 This webapp will fetch the 10 latest threads of a subbreddit r/learnpython and will display it on the webpage.
 I have used Python-Flask as backend which will fetch the data using Reddit API and create a json file.
-Further I have used javascript that will convert the json into html visuals
+Further I have used javascript that will convert the json into html visuals.
+I have used praw(Python Reddit API Wrapper) library to fetch the data from Reddit

 ## Link to the web app: https://threadsinsight.pythonanywhere.com/